samuelmuniz/Hands_On_Rl/README.md

 #### Usage

-Use the Stable-Baselines3 documentation and implement a code to solve the CartPole environment.
+Use the Stable-Baselines3 documentation and implement code to solve the CartPole environment with the Advantage Actor-Critic (A2C) algorithm.

 🛠 Store the code in `cartpole_sb3.py`.
 Unless otherwise state, you'll work upon this file for the next sections.